I remember my first hour in China.

 The spitting, the smog, the staring and the toilets claim a lot of victims in those first few weeks.

-No one is going to force you to stay, but I would argue that sticking it out and getting to learn and understand the quirks, foibles and habits of Chinese life and people is worth the effort.
+No one is going to force you to stay, but I would argue that sticking it out and getting to understand the quirks, foibles and habits of Chinese life and people is worth the effort.

 Why do Chinese people spit?